-Only eligible entities whose proposals meet the threshold criteria in Section III of this RFP will be evaluated according to the criteria set forth beginning on the next page.
-Applicants should explicitly address these criteria as part of their proposal package submittal, following the content requirements set forth in Appendix B. Each proposal will be rated using a point system.
-Proposals will be evaluated based on a total of 110 points possible.
+Only eligible entities whose proposals meet the threshold criteria in Section III of this RFP will be evaluated according to the criteria set forth below.
+Applicants must explicitly address these criteria as part of their proposal package submittal, following the content requirements set forth in Appendix B. Each proposal will be rated using a point system.
+Proposals will be evaluated based on a total of 170 points possible.